 OPLSPotentialBuilder

-class OPLSPotentialBuilder(use_bonds=None, include_bond_stretching=None, include_bond_angles=None, include_torsions=None, include_inversions=None, include_lennard_jones=None, include_electrostatic=None, lennard_jones_cutoff=None, lennard_jones_smoothing_length=None, electrostatic_pairwise_cutoff=None, electrostatic_smoothing_length=None, electrostatic_spme_cutoff=None, electrostatic_accuracy=None, electrostatic_scale=None, use_electrostatic_direct_sum=None, ignore_missing_types=None)
+class OPLSPotentialBuilder(use_bonds=None, include_bond_stretching=None, include_bond_angles=None, include_torsions=None, include_inversions=None, include_lennard_jones=None, include_electrostatic=None, lennard_jones_cutoff=None, lennard_jones_smoothing_length=None, use_long_range_correction=None, electrostatic_pairwise_cutoff=None, electrostatic_smoothing_length=None, electrostatic_spme_cutoff=None, electrostatic_accuracy=None, electrostatic_scale=None, use_electrostatic_direct_sum=None, ignore_untyped_molecules=None, add_missing_potentials=None)

-This object builds a OPLS potential using TremoloX.
+This object builds a OPLS-AA potential using TremoloX.

 Parameters:

-• use_bonds (bool) – Controls if any bonding (stretching, angle, torsion and inversion) terms are to be included.
+• use_bonds – Controls if any bonding (stretching, angle, torsion, inversion and hydrogen bond) terms are to be included.

 Default: True.